-Marriage is intended to be a place of safety, nurture, honor and respect for the persons involved!
+Marriage is intended to be a place of safety, nurture, honor, and respect for the persons involved!
 In Jesus' day, the typical customs and practices of divorce were a direct assault on those values.
-Today, ironically, living in a hopelessly broken marriage can itself sometimes be an assault on those same values of safety, nurture, mutual honor and respect.
-Yes, a marriage can become distorted.
+Today, ironically, living and staying in a hopelessly broken marriage can itself sometimes be an assault on those same values of safety, nurture, mutual honor, and respect.
+Yes, a marriage relationship can become distorted, perhaps even dangerous.
 It can betray its intended purposes and become a place where people are in actual physical, emotional, or spiritual danger.
-When a marriage itself becomes the very arena where people are destroying and abusing each other, it is appropriate to ask how best to maintain the safety, nurture, honor and respect of the marriage partners.
+When a marriage itself becomes the very arena where people are destroying and abusing each other, it is appropriate to ask how best to maintain the safety, nurture, honor, and respect of the marriage partners.
 For some, the only loving answer is divorce.
 This means viewing with compassion and understanding the people involved and their relationship, not merely dogmatically defending the institution of marriage as such, with a judgmental eye cast upon those who are divorced.
-Let's move on.
+Our empathy is required.

-The next teaching concerns the swearing of an oath.
-This is similar to adding gravity to one's vow or promise by invoking the name of God or anything else.
+The fourth teaching concerns the swearing of an oath.
+This is like adding gravity to one's vow or promise by invoking the name of God or anything else.
 Something like, "I swear to God that I'm telling the truth."
 Jesus teaches that we should not swear an oath at all in an attempt to prove our honesty and truthfulness.
-In one of my favorite teachings of Jesus, he simply states that our yes must mean yes, and our no must mean no. That doesn't mean we can't change our mind, rather each decision is to be made with integrity because it forms the very foundation of building trusting relationships.
+In one of my favorite teachings of Jesus, he simply states that our yes must mean yes, and our no must mean no. That doesn't mean we can't change our mind.
+Rather, each declaration is to be made with honesty and integrity because it forms the very foundation of building trusting relationships.

-The next example, which is Jesus' fifth in his list of six, deals with the issue of substituting retaliation or revenge with active nonviolence or resistance.
-Sorry, but I'm out of time and can't get into an explanation of this, which deserves a full sermon in itself.
-Nor is there time for the final teaching about not only loving those who love us back, but also loving those we find unlovable, like an enemy.
+The next example, which is Jesus' fifth in his list of six, deals with the issue of substituting retaliation or revenge with active nonviolence or defiant resistance.
+We are all aware that violence begets more violence.
+And yes, we know that even a nonviolent response does not always prevent further violence.
+Yet, we are challenged to bear witness to our Christian identity by finding just and nonviolent avenues to peace in the midst of violence.
+I realize I'm basically out of time and can't get into a detailed explanation of this part of the scripture passage, which deserves a full sermon in itself, as does each of the six.

+Nor is there time for a full look at Jesus' sixth teaching about loving not only those who love us back, but also loving those we find unlovable, like an enemy.
+I'll simply quote Presbyterian biblical commentator Thomas Long who summarizes it this way: